bitchatz/bitchatz-cpp/extras/docs/usage.md

 # Look for RSSI values in peer list
 ```

+### Security Information

+- **Session Establishment** 🤝: Secure sessions are automatically established when peers connect
+- **Key Verification** ✅: Public keys are exchanged and verified during handshake
+- **Encryption Status** 🔐: All messages are automatically encrypted
+- **Session Management** 📋: Sessions are automatically managed and rekeyed as needed

 ### Performance Tips

 - **Close Other Bluetooth Apps** 📱: Reduce interference from other BLE applications
 - **Optimize Device Placement** 📍: Position devices for better signal reception
 - **Use Short Messages** 📝: Shorter messages transmit faster
 - **Monitor Battery** 🔋: BLE scanning can use significant power
+- **Trust the Encryption** 🔐: Don't worry about encryption overhead - it's optimized

 ### Customization

 - **Nickname Management** 👤: Use memorable, unique nicknames
 - **Channel Organization** 📂: Create topic-specific channels
 - **Message Style** ✨: Use emojis and formatting for better communication
+- **Security Awareness** 🔐: Understand that your messages are secure but visible to nearby devices